exo-archives/aio-ecm-wcm/patch/WCM-2794/readme.txt

 When displaying document title, the unescapeIllegalJcrChars method of org.exoplatform.ecm.utils.text.Text should be applied in order to revert changes done to save node in the JCR.
 The changes should be done in the view1.gtmpl related to the nt:file
 Fix description

-How is the problem fixed ?
+How is the problem fixed?

     * Escape these characters before displaying them.

-Patch informations:
+Patch information:

     * Final files to use should be attached to this page (Jira is for the dicussion)